jadecobra/python_tdd_exercises/source/list_comprehensions.rst

          a_list
        )

-  the terminal shows another :doc:`AssertionError` for the next line
+  the terminal shows another :doc:`/AssertionError` for the next line

 *
   this time I add a ``list comprehension`` to the left side to practice writing it